 During World War I, New Brunswick participated in raising $5,500,000 across Canada through IODE and sent supplies to servicemen.
 After the war, they erected cenotaphs in Fredericton and Moncton and placed the Soldiers’ Memorial in the Saint John Field of Honour.
 New Brunswick was the first provincial chapter to contribute their entire share to the First War Memorial Bursaries.
 In the 1930s, members expanded their work by donating food, clothing, and schoolbooks, supplying libraries, and awarding prizes to students at adopted schools.

-William George Clark was born in Queensbury, New Brunswick and owned this beautiful home .
-Clark served as a town councillor for Fredericton Town Council from 1917 to 1925 and was Mayor from 1925 to 1935.
+William George Clark, born in Queensbury, New Brunswick, owned a beautiful home and served as a town councillor for Fredericton Town Council from 1917 to 1925 and as Mayor from 1925 to 1935.
 He also represented York—Sunbury in the House of Commons from 1935 to 1940.
-His daughter Esther Clarke Wright was the first female pastor in the province.
-She wrote books such as Public Opinion (1916) and the Challenge to Canadian Womanhood (1918).
-She served as a Vice President of the National Council of Woman of Canada and of the Canadian Federation of University Women.
-One of her most well known books is the “Loyalists of New Brunswick” as well as “Planters and Pioneers”.
+His daughter, Esther Clarke Wright, became the province’s first female pastor and authored books such as Public Opinion (1916) and The Challenge to Canadian Womanhood (1918).
+She held the position of Vice President for both the National Council of Women of Canada and the Canadian Federation of University Women.
+Among her most well-known works are “The Loyalists of New Brunswick” and “Planters and Pioneers.”

 Here is an ad produced by Remax when the property was for sale.
 It gives you a more ind-depth view of the house and property.